The Prompt Course · 5 lessons · Free

 The fully equipped prompt

 [CONTEXT] I run a 15-person tech company in Stockholm.
-We are about to enter a collaboration agreement with a German company for joint product development.
+We are entering into a partnership agreement with a German company regarding joint product development.

-[TASK] Go through the following contract draft and identify the three most important risks for us as the Swedish party.
+[TASK] Review the following draft agreement and identify the three most significant risks for us as the Swedish party.

-[FORMAT] Present each risk as: 1) What the risk is, 2) Where in the contract it is found (refer to the clause), 3) How serious it is, 4) Suggested solution.
+[FORMAT] Present each risk as: 1) What the risk is, 2) Where in the agreement it is located (refer to paragraph), 3) How serious it is, 4) Proposed solution.

-[CHAIN OF THOUGHT] Analyze the contract systematically — read each clause and note potential problems before ranking the three most important.
+[CHAIN OF THOUGHT] Analyze the agreement systematically — read every paragraph and note potential issues before ranking the three most important ones.

-That prompt produces an answer a lawyer charges 5,000 SEK per hour to produce.
+That prompt provides an answer a lawyer charges 5,000 SEK per hour to produce.
 You get it in 30 seconds.

 Final Exercise

 Choose a real, complex task you have right now.
 Write a prompt that uses a clear role, full context, specific task, desired format, chain of thought where relevant, and at least one example if you have one.
 Run it.
-That's how you work with AI from now on.
+This is how you work with AI from now on.

 Polaris Prompt Course